What perks and benefits should you be offering to your remote employees?

 Give your employees the chance to connect with each other even when they are working remotely.
 Don’t shy away from organizing annual meetups, even if they are through a virtual medium.
 A retreat is important for teams to better understand who they work with and how each team member thinks.

 Allow them flexible work hours (let them decide their working hours).
 It will establish the boundary between work life and home life.
 It allows employees to work when they accomplish most, feel freshest, and enjoy working.

 29. Paid time-offs

-A paid time-off from work can help workers refresh their mind and bounce back with new ideas.
+A paid time off from work can help workers refresh their minds and bounce back with new ideas.